Will Alumabrite CBX Strip Faded Anodization from Aluminum?

 Drew Thompson asked:

-I’m interested in your Alumabrite.
+I’m interested in your Alumabrite CBX.
 I’ve used some of your other products with good results.

 For your convenience, I’ve highlighted the hyperlinks.
 Click on the hyperlink to get more information about the selected product.

 Alumabrite CBX is often used on anodized aluminum masts and booms because it does not strip the ammonization.
 In your case the aluminum was anodized with a gold color and either some of the ammonization has been worn off or more likely the UV from the sun has faded the gold color.
 You can test Alumabrite CBX to see if it will give you the results you are looking for, but it won’t strip the anodizing. if the remaining gold color has migrated to the surface or is unstable, the Alumabrite CBX may lessen it.
 If nothing else, it will clean the aluminum in preparation for paint.